DouglasMacKrell/namegnome/SCAN_TASK.md

 - [ ] Document LLM integration, limitations, and troubleshooting in SCAN.md.

 ### Sprint 17: Pre-Commit & CI Merge Readiness
-- [ ] Run `black` on all changed files to ensure code formatting compliance.
+- [ ] Run `ruff-format` on all changed files to ensure code formatting compliance.
 - [ ] Run `ruff` and fix all lint errors and warnings.
 If any files are auto-fixed, stage and commit them with `style: ruff auto-fix` before making further manual changes.
 - [ ] Run `mypy --strict` to ensure all type checks pass.
 Fix any type errors.
 - [ ] Run `pytest --cov` and ensure all tests pass and coverage is at least 80%.